orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 This is basically: When to decide that perspective switches should have a different name associated with them, when they can probably be thrown in a bag with other stuff: I.e. Why is it so significantly different it should be separate?
  - ex: TODO: Do I want to keep the is_equiv/is_composed pattern?
 Or simplify to one of the two?

-encoding usually ignorant of its use

 Can implement the ignorances through those traversal layers on branches which dont go left/right but only one direction?

-it';s the freference thing, evidently you can reference things without a direction connection, the point is not to ignore that idea, but to try to find a way to phrqase that that's possible to setup

 ---